Post 37: Lock-Free Ring Buffer — A Safe Channel Between ISR and Main Loop

 5

-static_assert enforces a compile-time check that N must be a power of two.
-If you write CircularBuffer<100>, the compilation will directly fail.
-This is much better than a runtime check — you won't discover that you chose the wrong buffer size only after flashing it to the board.
+static_assert forces a compile-time check that N must be a power of two.
+If you write CircularBuffer<char, 100>, compilation fails directly.
+This is much better than a runtime check—you won't discover the buffer size was wrong after flashing the board.

-next(v) also uses a clever design.
-Instead of directly adding 1 to v and then taking the modulo, it uses (v + 1) & (2 * N - 1).
-This means the actual value range of head and tail is 0 to 2N-1, rather than 0 to N-1.
-The benefit of doing this is that size() calculation becomes simpler: head - tail doesn't need to handle wraparound, because head and tail will not "pass" each other (they are monotonically increasing, and are merely mapped to actual array indices through mask()).
+next() also uses a clever design.
+It doesn't simply add 1 to v and then take the modulo, but uses (v + 1) & (N - 1).
+This means the actual range of values for head and tail is 0 to 2N-1, rather than 0 to N-1.
+The benefit of this is that size() calculation is simpler: (head - tail) doesn't need to handle wrap-around, because head and tail won't "cross" each other (they are monotonically increasing, just mapped to actual array indices via & (N - 1)).

 Let's walk through the complete implementation of this template method by method: